IrisSec/irissec.github.io/_posts/2022-02-07-dicecraft.md

 ![image-20220206223047005](/uploads/2022-02-07/image-20220206223047005.png)

-From there, I set a breakpoint on all of these functions for a few blocks to see if I could figure out what they all did.
+Just like I did with the update function, I set a breakpoint on the other functions for a few blocks to see if I could figure out what they all did.

 ## Understanding the computer functions